microsoft/vscode-react-native/README.md

 # Developing inside a Docker Container

 The extension supports [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) features on Linux.
-Please follow the [VS Code official documentation](https://code.visualstudio.com/docs/remote/containers) to setup your environment to use remote development approach.
+Please follow the [VS Code official documentation](https://code.visualstudio.com/docs/remote/containers) to setup your environment to use a remote development approach.

-You can use [official React Native Docker image](https://hub.docker.com/r/reactnativecommunity/react-native-android) provided by [react-native-community](https://github.com/react-native-community/docker-android).
+You can use [official React Native Docker image](https://hub.docker.com/r/reactnativecommunity/react-native-android) provided by the [react-native-community](https://github.com/react-native-community/docker-android).

-Here are the steps to run React Native debugging inside Docker Container on a real Android device:
+Here are the steps to run React Native debugging inside a Docker Container on a real Android device:

 1. Open Command Palette and run the following command
     ```